 - The seventh-tenth costotransverse joints are oriented posteromedially, so the movements of ribs during inhalation will cause the posteromedial gliding and rotation of the rib necks.

 - All the costocorporeal joints move concurrently with the costotransverse, with slight superior gliding and internal rotation of the rib heads

 According to a study by Duprey ey al., the total average ranges of motion (RoM) are found to be as follows; 17° for torsion of the rib , 4.5° for the superoinferior flexion of the rib, and 2.5°-3° for the anteroposterior flexion of the rib.
 Since the sternal ends of ribs are lower than the vertebral ones, the elevation of ribs 1-6 will move the sternum superiorly and anteriorly.
 This is referred to as the ‘pump-handle’ movement.

 Furthermore, given that the ribs are curved in a way that their middle thirds are lower than their sternal and vertebral ends, the rotation on 7-10 joints will move the rib shafts laterally, expanding the transverse diameter of the thorax.
 This is called the bucket-handle movement.

 Accessory movements that happen on the thoracic spine, needed for unhindered active RoM are the rotation of vertebrae in horizontal plane and gliding of rib necks in antero-posterior direction.

-Just like for all the facet joints of thoracic spine, the close packed position for the costovertebral joints is when the vertebral column is fully extended, while the joints are loosely packed midway between flexion and extension.
+As with all zygapophyseal (joint) joints of the thoracic spine, the close packed position for the costovertebral joints is when the vertebral column is fully extended, while the joints are loosely packed midway between flexion and extension.
 The capsular pattern of the AC joint is equal limitation of lateral flexion and rotation, followed by extension of the vertebral column.

 Learn everything about the costovertebral joints with our video tutorial, quiz and labeled atlas images.